nasa/fprime/docs/getting-started.md

 ### Designing the GPS Component

-Currently, F' designs are stored in XML files that feed the auto-coding system.
-An XML file represents a signle component including the ports it uses to communicate with other components as well as references to the dictonaries that define events/log messages, telmetry, and commands.
+The F’ designs are specified by XML files that are compiled by code generators.
+An XML file represents a single component including the ports it uses to communicate with other components as well as references to the dictonaries that define events/log messages, telmetry, and commands.
 Further discussion of components, ports, events, telemetry, and commands can be found in the F' user guide.
 [User Guide](docs/UsersGuide/FprimeUserGuide.pdf). *Side note:*
 Ports are also defined with XML, however; this application does not need any customized ports and thus we need not elaborate here.